 You are allowed to work unlimited hours once you are considered to have completed your course but not in a permanent graduate level role.
 Most students will be granted 4 months 'wrap up' time after the end of the course.

 There are different definitions for when you are considered to have completed your course depending on your level of study.

 For PhD students, course completion means receiving the official notification of degree award.

 For Masters and Undergraduate students, course completion usually means the course end date as stated on your CAS as long as you have completed all required assessment by this date.

-(If you complete your course early, the University should report this to UKVI.
-This could result in your visa being curtailed to 4 months after the new end date, you can continue to work for a maximum of 4 months after the completion of your course or until the end of your student visa, whichever comes soonest)
+Please note if you complete your course early, the University has to report this to UKVI.
+This could result in your visa being curtailed to 4 months after the new end date.
+You should work for a maximum of 4 months after the completion of your course or until the end of your student visa, whichever comes soonest.

-You must not take a permanent role unless alternative immigration status is obtained e.g. applied for Tier 2 visa and have completed your course.
+You must not take a permanent role unless alternative immigration status is obtained e.g. applied for Skilled worker visa and have completed your course.

 An Employers Guide to Right to Work Checks also confirms your right to work after the course end date until your visa expires and can be useful to refer to, if Employers are unsure about your right to work full time.

 The Government has announced that it is to introduce a 2-year post-study (Graduate) work visa for international students studying in the UK.
 This is very welcome news and is the result of successful lobbying from your SU/University and wider Education Sector.
 Unfortunately, it will not be introduced until the summer of 2021.

 We will update the website as soon as further detailed guidance is available from the Home Office.
 The following limited information is based on what we know so far and could still be subject to change.